 In the following video from the CegepTR team, you can find some further information about Binder Jetting:

-Did you find this article on powder binding helpful?
-Let us know in a comment below or on our Facebook and Twitter pages!
+Was this guide on Binder Jetting useful?
+You can find the rest of our guides on 3D printing technologies HERE.
+Don’t hesitate to leave a comment below, or on our Facebook and Twitter pages!
 Sign up for our free weekly Newsletter, all the latest news in 3D printing straight to your inbox!